-2. Secondary Education (Grades 6-12 initial certification)- Total hours: 43 or 46
+Secondary Education (Grades 6-12) Total hours: 44-47

 NOTE: This program must be done on a full-time basis.

-FIRST SEMESTER (SUMMER)
+(0)

+FIRST SEME ester (Summer)

 CRIN 591 Current Issues in Curriculum, Instruction,

 and Assessment-3

 EDUC F11 Social, Philosophical, Cultural, and

 Historical Foundations of Education-3

 EDUC F12 Advanced Educational Psychology &

 Development-3

 EDUC F65 Research Methods in Education-3

+If exempted from EDUC F11 for any reason, the student

+must notify the Office of Teacher Education and Profes-

+sional Services in order to complete a required training

+, , ,

+module in Child Abuse Recognition and Reporting for

+Virginia licensure.